cvc5/ethos/user_manual.md

 ```
 (declare-rule <symbol> <keyword>? <sexpr>*)
 ```
-When parsing this command, `alfc` will determine the format of the rule based on the given keyword.
+When parsing this command, `alfc` will determine the format of the expected arguments based on the given keyword.
 If the `<keyword>` is not provided, the we assume it has been marked `:alfc`.
-All rules not marked with `:alfc` are not supported by the checker.
+All rules not marked with `:alfc` are not supported by the checker and will be ignored.

-Conversely, if the keyword is `:alfc`, then the syntax that follows is more specifically specified below, and is used for defining proof rules in the format expected by the ALF checker.
+If the keyword is `:alfc`, then the expected syntax that follows is given below:
-In particular, this syntax is:
 ```
 (declare-rule <symbol> :alfc (<typed-param>*) <assumption>? <premises>? <arguments>? <reqs>? :conclusion <term>)
 where